-If you have identified any negative impacts to any protected characteristics that you cannot fully mitigate, please contact Inclusion and Wellbeing for advice.
+If you have identified any negative impacts to any protected characteristics that you cannot fully mitigate, please contact Inclusion and Wellbeing for advice via Inclusion and Wellbeing.

 Section 75 The Northern Ireland Act

 To meet the NI section 75 consultation requirement, we must incorporate the following into our EqIA process.
 Please read through the below and implement as appropriate whilst completing your EqIA